-EXPLAIN WHAT YOU DO FOR YOUR ROLE AT CONCORDIA UNIVERSITY WISCONSIN.
+EXPLAIN WHAT YOU DO IN YOUR ROLE AT CONCORDIA UNIVERSITY WISCONSIN.

 WHAT IS YOUR ACADEMIC BACKGROUND?